-2001, COP7: Decision 36/CP.7 Improving the participation of women in the representation of Parties in bodies established under the UNFCCC or the Kyoto Protocol
+2001, COP7: Decision 36/CP.7 Improving the participation of women in bodies under the UNFCCC

 The first stand-alone decision related to gender:

 - Invited Parties to give active consideration to the nomination of women for UNFCCC bodies. - Requested the UNFCCC secretariat to highlight this decision to Parties when electing representatives for bodies (and committees). - Requested the secretariat to maintain updated information on the composition of bodies with elective posts.